 If There Are Signs of Cancer

 If your dentist notices something unusual, you may need to have another appointment a few weeks later to see if anything has changed.
-He may also suggest that you have a biopsy, when he takes a small piece of tissue from an area that looks troublesome and sends it to a lab to test it for cancer cells.
+They may also suggest that you have a biopsy, when they take a small piece of tissue from an area that looks troublesome and sends it to a lab to test it for cancer cells.
 Your dentist might take the biopsy, or refer you to a doctor who can.